A CSR must not include Scandinavian or other special characters.

 * Installation of a root certificate is not necessary if server application can access the root certificate store of the operating system.

-** This hierarchy may cause user security warnings if the users have very old devices or operating systems.
+** This hierarchy may cause user security warnings if the users have very old devices or certificate is installed into a Java certificate store.

 The necessary root certificates can be downloaded from the links on the table above, from a download page or you can use precompiled root certificate packages found from application-specific instructions in the bottom of this page.